 Don’t hang up your sword and shield just yet because there’s another Game of Thrones spin-off series heading our way in A Knight of the Seven Kingdoms: The Hedge Knight.

-First reported by Variety a couple of years ago before being confirmed during Warner Bros.
-Discovery’s MAX presentation in early April, this new series will be based on a collection of author George R.R Martin’s earlier Westeros-set stories and developed for HBO.
+First reported by Variety in 2021 before being confirmed during Warner Bros.
+Discovery’s MAX presentation in early April 2023, this new series will be based on a collection of author George R.R Martin’s earlier Westeros-set stories and developed for HBO.

 Under the working title A Knight of the Seven Kingdoms: The Hedge Knight, the series will take inspiration from a trio of books that Martin released between 1998 and 2010.

 Set 90 years before the “Song of Ice and Fire” storyline featured in Game of Thrones, it will follow the exploits of Ser Duncan the Tall and a character named Egg who is a younger version of Aegon V Targaryen, the role played by Tom Glynn-Carney in House of the Dragon.

 The series will be written and executive produced by Martin alongside Ira Parker who co-produced the first series of the latest Game of Thrones prequel series starring Matt Smith, Emma D’Arcy and Olivia Cooke.

 What is the plot of the Game of Thrones: Hedge Knight prequel?

 Game of Thrones’ latest prequel series A Knight of the Seven Kingdoms: The Hedge Knight will be based on three novellas that together form the Tales of Dunk and Egg.
 Collectively, these include 1998’s The Hedge Knight, 2003’s The Sword Sword and 2010’s The Mystery Knight — with the three stories re-released in 2015 under the title A Knight of the Seven Kingdoms.